kadykov/cv-adapt/docs/tutorials/web-interface.md

 3. Review the API client functions for correct typing
 4. Run the test suite to catch type mismatches

+### Astro-specific Issues

+1. Component Hydration:
+   - Ensure interactive components have proper client directives
+   - Check browser console for hydration warnings
+   - Verify client:load is used when needed

+2. Static Content:
+   - Use Astro components for static content where possible
+   - Minimize unnecessary client-side JavaScript

 ## Future Improvements

 Consider implementing: